 Daylight Saving Time ends at 2:00AM on Sunday, November 5, 2017.
 Here are a few DST facts you may not know:

-- Since the Uniform Time Act of 1966, which established a standardized system of when daylight saving time started and ended throughout the United States, Congress has expanded the length of daylight saving time 3 times.
+Since the Uniform Time Act of 1966, which established a standardized system of when Daylight Saving Time started and ended throughout the United States, Congress has expanded the length of Daylight Saving Time three times.
 Today, we observe it from March until November.

 Only about one-quarter of the world’s population, in approximately 70 countries, observe Daylight Saving Time.